ExitedState/AutoStartProgram/README.md

 ## Features 🌟

 - Automatically launch programs when internet connectivity is available
-- The programs to be launched are easily configurable through a TOML configuration file
 - The script continuously checks for internet connectivity and will attempt to launch the programs as soon as connectivity is restored

 ### Usage 💻